OPEN MENUCLOSE MENU

 - Contact Us

-This is an introduction to this widely used customer feedback metric and how you can use it to drive improvements in your business.
+In this introduction to NPS we look at what it is and how you can use it to improve your business.

 Net Promoter Score, or NPS®, is a customer survey question and analysis approach used by companies, large and small, to measure customer experience and predict customer loyalty.

-It’s key advantage is that a company’s relative Net Promoter Score versus its competitors is a predictor of future business revenue growth.
+While there are many reasons why NPS is important, it’s main benefit is that a company’s Net Promoter Score versus its competitors is a predictor of future business revenue growth.

-To determine the NPS® of a company add the following question to the customer feedback survey:
+To determine NPS® the following question is added to an organisation’s customer feedback survey.

 The response is scored on an 11 point scale from Very Unlikely (0) to Very Likely (10).